 Bring out the best in people and the organizations to which they belong.
 This specialization prepares you to apply psychology and instructional principles in corporate training.
 You will learn to conduct a thorough analysis of your organization’s training needs so you can effectively design, develop, implement, and evaluate your own instructional initiative.

-With advanced courses in adult learning, human development, and technology for learning, you expand your abilities as an instructional designer, corporate trainer, or performance consultant.
+With advanced courses in adult learning, human development, and technology for learning, you can expand your abilities as an instructional designer, corporate trainer, or performance consultant.

 60 words